Drewfyre/ruby-api/README.md

 # Usage

-Clone the repository via `git clone`.
+Clone the repository via `git clone https://github.com/Drewfyre/ruby-api.git`.

 To start the server use `rackup` it will be available per default at `localhost:9292`.